Like the sound of risk management? Let us introduce you to the types of roles available in this exciting sector.

 What next and where to swat up

 Like the sound of a career in risk management?
-You’ll find more articles about becoming a risk manager in the menu on the left.
 For further information about the sector, including the latest industry news, check out the Institute of Risk Management.

 A risk-free decision